racheldelong/ESO-Crafting-Material-Prices/readme.md

 #### __Changes from Project Plan__

-Used pandas descriptive statistics function instead of mean, median, and mode.
+Used minimum, minimum index, maximum, maximum index, and difference instead of mean, median and mode, to focus on when changes happened.